We tailor our programmes to meet the unique needs of children in different communities to ensure we maximise the power of play to enrich their lives.

 Working in partnership with local people, we are able to provide a community with a programme that provides a long-lasting and deep rooted impact.
 In every community we work in, we ensure to include the needs of marginalised groups such as girls and, more broadly, children with disabilities.

 In August 2016, when the conflict in South Sudan caused an unprecedented number of people to seek refuge in neighbouring Uganda, our programmes became an integral part of the Ugandan Government’s and humanitarian sector’s response.
 With play providing effective psycho-social support to refugee and trauma affected children, we have developed partnerships with UNICEF, Plan International, World Vision, Save the Children and the UK’s Department for International Development (DFID) to respond to this essential need.
-By 2022, there will be a playground in almost every community within the Bidibidi refugee settlement – enabling children to use the power of play to process their traumatic experiences, develop and learn.
+By 2022, there was a playground in almost every community within the Bidibidi refugee settlement – enabling children to use the power of play to process their traumatic experiences, develop and learn.

 Children living in urban slums face some of the harshest living conditions in the world.
 Lack of sanitation, homelessness, food scarcity, disease, crime, abuse, violence and addiction are rife in slum settings.
 With no safe space to play and with most excluded from school, children face multiple risks, every moment of their life living there.
 We are developing a range of programmes to provide children with respite from the inconceivable realities of their day to day life and vital opportunities to play, learn and develop.